GHutches/sapgui-url-protocol/README.md

  * For a later SAP GUI version:
    * This setting no longer has any effect.
 The trace files are always written to SAPWorkdir.
 You can change the standard SAPWorkdir with the SAP GUI Configuration program.

 ### To set the window size of the Sapgui:
 `-maxgui or -max`
-  sets the registry entry 'Maximize' under:
+<br>  sets the registry entry 'Maximize' under:
     _HKEY_CURRENT_USER\Software\SAP\SAPGUI Front\SAP Frontend Server\Window_
   to 1 so that the GUI is started in a maximum window after logging on (through Sapshortcut or Saplogon).

   This parameter can be used alone or together with other system-dependent parameters.

-### To set whether or not an existing connection should be reused
+To set whether or not an existing connection should be reused
  | Parameter | Description |
  | --- | --- |
  |-reuse=1 | reuse, default setting |
  |-reuse=0 | do not reuse |

   Reuse only occurs when the system ID specified (parameter -system=SID), client(parameter -client=###), user (parameter -user=...), and logon language (parameter -language=??) matches the ID of an existing connection.
 If a session from the existing connection has the initial screen, that is, transaction SESSION_MANAGER ("SAP Easy Access") or S000, the session is reused.
 Otherwise, a new session is started for the existing connection.